HarshayuGirase/Human-Path-Prediction/README.md

     - Hand Annotated Segmentation Maps
     - SOTA trajectory prediction trained prediction models as well as training/evaluation code

   We hope this allows easy benchmarking of several baselines as well as state-of-the-art path prediction models across several datasets and settings.
-If you find this reposotory or any code thereof useful in your work, kindly cite:
+If you find this repository or any code thereof useful in your work, kindly cite:

   ```
   @inproceedings{mangalam2020pecnet,